VenkiPhy6/oalexdump/README.md

 	2. I did `docker-compose build` and `docker-compose up -d`
 10. I then ran the rest of the scripts provided in the ['Load to your relational database' guide](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database) within the Docker container.
 	- I tried creating one Python script to orchestrate all the scripts at once but gave up after running into trouble with the copy commands!
 If you're mood, please do it and give me a pull request.
+ 	- At the end, I skipped loading some of the tables into the database since it was taking too long and I didn't see the need to have that data.